Heparin Sodium Side Effects

 Generic Name: heparin

 Note: This page contains information about the side effects of heparin.
 Some of the dosage forms included on this document may not apply to the brand name Heparin Sodium.

 Not all side effects for Heparin Sodium may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to heparin: injectable, solution

-Along with its needed effects, some unwanted effects may be caused by heparin (the active ingredient contained in Heparin Sodium).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by heparin (the active ingredient contained in Heparin Sodium).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking heparin:Less common
+If any of the following side effects occur while taking heparin, check with your doctor or nurse immediately:Less common

 - Abdominal or stomach pain or swelling

 - bleeding from the gums when brushing teeth